dougeby/IntuneDocs/intune/early-edition.md

 Administrators will be able to enable files to pass from Microsoft Edge running in the container to the host file system.
 Turning this on will allow users to download files from Microsoft Edge in the container to the host file system.

-### See enrollment restrictions per user <!-- 1634444 -->
-On the troubleshooting blade, you will be able to see the enrollment restrictions that are in effect for each user.

-### Configuring a self-updating mobile MSI app <!-- 1740840 -->
-You will be able to configure a known self-updating mobile MSI app to ignore the version check process.
-This capability is useful to avoid getting into race condition.
-For instance, this could occur when the app being auto-updated by the app developer and is also being updated by Intune.
-Both could try to enforce a version of the app on Windows client, which could create a conflict.

-### Additions to System Security settings for Windows 10 and later compliance policies <!--1704133 -->

-Additions to the Windows 10 compliance settings will be available, including requiring Firewall and Windows Defender Antivirus.

 ### Including and excluding app assignment based on groups for Android Enterprise <!-- 1813081 -->
 During app assignment and after selecting an assignment type, Android Enterprise (formerly known as Android for Work) will support exclude functionality.

-### Related sets of app licenses supported in Intune <!-- 1864117 -->
-Intune in the Azure portal will support related sets of app licenses as a single app item in the UI.
-In addition, any Offline Licensed apps synced from Microsoft Store for Business will be consolidated into a single app entry and any deployment details from the individual packages will be migrated over to the single entry.
-To view related sets of app licenses in the Azure portal, select **App licenses** from the **Mobile apps** blade.

 <!-- the following are present prior to 1802 -->

-### New option for user authentication for Apple bulk enrollment <!-- 747625 -->
-Intune will give you the option to authenticate devices by using the Company Portal app for the following enrollment methods:

-- Apple Device Enrollment Program
-- Apple School Manager
-- Apple Configurator Enrollment

-When using the Company Portal option, Azure Active Directory multi-factor authentication can be enforced without blocking these enrollment methods.

-When using the Company Portal option, Intune skips user authentication in the iOS Setup Assistant for user affinity enrollment.
-This means that the device is initially enrolled as a userless device, and so won't receive configurations or policies of user groups.
-It will only receive configurations and policies for device groups.
-However, Intune will automatically install the Company Portal app on the Device.
-The first user to launch and sign in to the Company Portal app will be associated with the device in Intune.
-At this point, the user will receive configurations and policies of their user groups.
-The user association cannot be changed without re-enrollment.

-### Intune support for multiple Apple DEP / Apple School Manager accounts <!-- 747685 -->
-Intune will support enrolling devices from up to 100 different Apple Device Enrollment Program (DEP) or Apple School Manager accounts.
-Each token uploaded can be managed separately for enrollment profiles and devices.
-A different enrollment profile can be automatically assigned per DEP/School Manager token uploaded.
-If multiple School Manager tokens are uploaded, only one can be shared with Microsoft School Data Sync at a time.

-After migration, the beta Graph APIs and published scripts for managing Apple DEP or ASM over Graph will no longer work.
-New beta Graph APIs are in development and will be released after the migration.

 ### Targeting compliance policies to devices in device groups <!--1307012 -->

 You will be able to target compliance policies to users in user groups.
 You'll be able to target compliance policies to devices in device groups.

-### Windows Information Protection (WIP) encrypted data in Windows search results <!-- 1469193 -->

-A new setting in the Windows Information Protection (WIP) policy will allow you to control whether WIP-encrypted data is included in Windows search results.

 ### Remote printing over a secure network <!-- 1709994  -->
 PrinterOn’s wireless mobile printing solutions will enable users to remotely print from anywhere at any time over a secure network.
 PrinterOn will integrate with the Intune APP SDK for both iOS and Android.
 You will be able to target app protection policies to this app through the Intune **App protection policies** blade in the admin console.
 End users will be able to download the app 'PrinterOn for Microsoft' through the Play Store or iTunes to use within their Intune ecosystem.